 All staff must remember that the welfare of the child is paramount and staff should feel able to report all concerns, no matter how small, about a colleague or the safeguarding practice within the school.
-The school's whistleblowing code enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place.
+The school's whistleblowing code is found in the staff handbook and enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place.